 Beth is a Social Worker with over 23 years experience working in frontline service delivery, leadership, training and sector development across non-government, government and private enterprise.
 Beth’s experiences include running a community youth drop-in centre, leading teams supporting families with complex needs, partnering with leaders in remote communities in workforce development, implementing policy reform through place-based initiatives and working with organisations to implement recommendations from Royal Commissions.
 Central to her practice is a career long commitment to the safety and wellbeing of women and their children in the context of the communities that they belong to.

 Beth knows what it takes to develop meaningful, pragmatic, and future-focussed professional development resources and engagements and brings this to her role as Education and Engagement Senior Practitioner at WHEQ.

 Charlotte- Education and Communications Practitioner (Health and Equality Team)

-Charlotte is passionate about creating healthy and safe communities for marginalised peoples.
-In her role, she works with community members to educate on violence prevention and gender equality, with a focus on young people.
+Charlotte is an intersectional feminist passionate about creating healthy and safe communities for all.
+In her role, she works with community members to educate on violence prevention and gender equity, with a focus on young people and youth programs.

-She also oversees all our communications, from social media and branding to resources and graphic design.
-She believes that design can bring awareness and advocacy to equality.
+Charlotte also oversees and creates all our communications and resources, including social media, branding and graphic design.
+She believes that great design can bring awareness and advocacy to equality.

 Mandy - Team Leader (Women's Wellbeing Team)